jupyter-book/jupyter-book/docs/content/content-blocks.md

 (content/panels)=
 ## Panels

-Panels provide an easy fay for you to organize chunks of content into flexible containers on your page.
+Panels provide an easy way for you to organize chunks of content into flexible containers on your page.
 They are useful for creating card-like layouts, flexible columns, and grids.
 Panels are based off of [Bootstrap CSS](https://getbootstrap.com/docs/4.5/components/card/), and utilize Bootstrap's classes to control the look and feel of panels.